Poppy Seed Chicken is a classic, creamy and easy chicken casserole recipe topped with buttery Ritz crackers and poppy seeds!

 - Smoked Paprika

-How Do You Make Poppy Seed Chicken?
+How To Make Poppy Seed Chicken/Instructions:

 This chicken recipe is embarrassingly easy.
 It’s a few staple ingredients and then it’s time to get creative.
 I gave you a few flavor options above, but don’t let seasoning be the only way you make this dish your own.